BPM17/API/README.md

 - GET -> GetSpecificCar: It brings a specific record from DB it requires an ID.

 ## Comming up Endpoints
+- GET -> GetChanges: It brings all records in Chnages table.
+- GET -> GetSpecificChange: It brings an specific record using changeId or/and timestamp.

 ## TODO
 - Add user table to DB.